When the River Becomes a Cloud / Cuando el río se transforma en nube

 WHEN

 From December 2022 to June 2023, we met each Thursday morning with 6th grade students.
-Our meetings cumulatively worked toward developing a design for a digitally-printed building façade that will cover the middle school portable buildings.
+Our meetings cumulatively worked toward developing a design for a hybrid painted and digitally-printed building façade that covers the middle school portable buildings.

-We asked the students to choose an aspect of the watershed that best represented their middle school experience.
+Students selected an aspect of the watershed that best referenced their middle school experience.
 The students decided the concept of swamp was the perfect representation of the in-between, murky unknown of middle school.

-As we develop this project, we present weekly artistic research prompts such as field trips to local wetlands, swamp-related contemporary artworks, and texts like Mary Oliver’s poem Crossing the Swamp.
-Our plan is to install the façade in the fall of 2023.
+As we developed this project, we presented weekly artistic research prompts alongside field trips to local wetlands, swamp-related contemporary artworks, and texts like Mary Oliver’s poem Crossing the Swamp.

-We asked the students to choose an aspect of the watershed that best represented their middle school experience.
+Students selected an aspect of the watershed that best referenced their middle school experience.
 The students decided the concept of swamp was the perfect representation of the in-between, murky unknown of middle school.

-As we develop this project, we present weekly artistic research prompts such as field trips to local wetlands, swamp-related contemporary artworks, and texts like Mary Oliver’s poem Crossing the Swamp.
-Our plan is to install the façade in the fall of 2023.
+As we developed this project, we presented weekly artistic research prompts alongside field trips to local wetlands, swamp-related contemporary artworks, and texts like Mary Oliver’s poem Crossing the Swamp.

 WHAT